 Two researchers from the University of British Columbia claim to have found a glitch in the hummingbird hover system.
 The researchers found that altering a hummingbird’s visual stimuli while it attempts to feed causes the bird to falter in flight.
 The hummingbirds were put into a laboratory flight arena.
 They hovered around a plastic feeder before a surface that projected images.
 When still images were projected, the birds had no visible response.
 Moving images, however, seemed to trip their game up.

-A rotating spiral, for example, caused the hummingbirds to drift backward repeatedly as they tried to make contact with the feeder.
-A re-boot was triggered when the bird’s beak broke contact with the feeder.
+A rotating spiral, for example, caused the hummingbirds to drift backward repeatedly as they tried to contact the feeder.
+A reboot was triggered when the bird’s beak broke contact with the feeder.
 The bird would return to its original hover position to get tripped up again by the same images.

 The researchers suggest quote – “the hummingbirds’ visual motion detection network can over-ride even a critical behavior like feeding.”
 These findings could open the door to more research on other exciting ways flying birds use visual information.

 Hummingbirds flap their wings around 50 times a second, allowing them to feed in place.
 It’s like treading water, but in mid-air and at high speed.
 It takes a lot of energy.
-If they don’t consume double their body weight in calories every day, they won’t survive.
+If they don’t consume double their body weight in calories daily, they won’t survive.

 Most birds take cover in the rain, but hummers do the opposite.
 The cooler temperatures increase their metabolic rate, and every drop of nectar is a matter of life or death.
 As the storm clears, other males horns in on his territory.

-Hummingbirds fly about 30 miles per hour, but when they’re in courtship display, they’ll do looping displays.
+Hummingbirds fly about 30 miles per hour, but they’ll do looping displays when they’re in courtship display.
 Each species does a different display.
 It’s the male.
 It displays the female and says, “Here I’m.”
 So they’ll do that before they mate.
 She will pick whichever male she likes, up to 63 miles per hour.
 They also fly when flying over and migrating from the United States over the Gulf.

-They fly as high as they can fly over waves over the waves or as they fly 500 feet.
+They fly as high as they can fly, over waves over the waves, or as they fly 500 feet.
 Also, they’re tiny, the ruby-throated ‘X that are migrating from the north.
-It’ll help engineers figure out new models of very effective aerodynamics for planes in the future and jets.
+It’ll help engineers figure out new models of very effective aerodynamics for planes and jets in the future.
 It will aid them in better creating and designing efficient flying machines.
 The hummingbirds are fascinating to watch when they fly.

 Read More: